Nissan Navara: Dongfeng Rich 6

-In October 2018, the Dongfeng Rich 6 was launched as a more premium pickup option under the Dongfeng Motor Co., Ltd. brand and produced by Zhengzhou Nissan alongside the Chinese market Navara.
+In October 2018, the Dongfeng Rich 6 was launched as a more premium pickup option under the Dongfeng Motor Co., Ltd. brand and produced by Zhengzhou Nissan alongside the Chinese market.
 The Dongfeng Rich 6 features a redesigned front end resulting in an extra 35 mm of length with the rest of the vehicle body being shared directly with the Navara.

+Fourth generation (D27; 2025)

+The fourth-generation Navara was unveiled in Australia and New Zealand on 19 November 2025.
+The D27 Navara was developed from the sixth-generation Mitsubishi Triton, and manufactured by Mitsubishi Motors.

+Safety

 Motorsports

 The D40 Frontier platform is currently being used as a Stage Rally vehicle by the NISMO Stuff Racing effort currently competing in the Coupe Rallye Quebec series.
 This team has been racing the current D40 Frontier for over two years with eight stage rallies and two hill climbs under its belt having never suffered a mechanical failure of any kind.

 Nissan South Africa campaigned both the D22 and D40 platforms very successfully in the local ABSA Off-Road Series, winning eight consecutive driver's championships (2001 to 2008).
 The vehicles were prepared by Hallspeed South Africa.
 Hallspeed also developed and sold vehicles to the Belgian-based company Overdrive.
 For several years Overdrive have competed with the Hallspeed built vehicles in the European rally Raid series, including The Dakar.